Cyclic Sieving and Cluster Duality of Grassmannian: Cluster nature of decorated configuration space

 Tautologically, every positive function $f\in P(\mathscr{X})$ gives rise to a $\mathbb{Z}$-valued function

-which can be expressed as a piecewise linear function in terms of the tropical coordinates $\left(x_1, \ldots, x_m\right)$ by the following procedure: \begin{enumerate} \itemsep{0pt} \item Change every addition into taking minimum. \item Change every multiplication into addition and every division into subtraction. \item Change the constants that are coefficients of the original expression into 0. \item Change the variables $X_i$ into $x_i$. \end{enumerate} For example, the tropicalization of the positive rational function $f=\frac{2X_1X_2+X_2^2+1}{(X_1+X_2)^3}$ is
+which can be expressed as a piecewise linear function in terms of the tropical coordinates $\left(x_1, \dots, x_m\right)$ by the following procedure: \begin{enumerate} \itemsep{0pt} \item Change every addition to taking minimum. \item Change every multiplication into addition and every division to subtraction. \item Drop the coefficient of each monomial in the function. \item Change the variables $X_i$ to $x_i$. \end{enumerate} For example, the tropicalization of the positive rational function $f=\frac{2X_1X_2+X_2^2+1}{(X_1+X_2)^3}$ is